India-China border dispute: Can the peace last? – DW – 11/06/2024

 Just a 'first step'

-Security experts in India, while welcoming the latest deal to de-escalate tensions, say that there is a need to renew efforts to find a permanent solution to the border dispute.
+Security experts in India welcomed the latest deal to de-escalate tensions,but say there is a need to renew efforts to find a permanent solution to the border dispute.

 "Disengagement is the very first step.
 If and once completed at all points, it will be a confidence-building measure (CBM).
 De-escalation and de-induction are the next two major phases in this process and formal CBMs can only be decided after that," Jayadeva Ranade, president of the Centre for China Analysis and Strategy in New Delhi, told DW.